renesas/ra-fsp-examples/example_projects/ek_ra4m3/trustzone/doc/readme.txt

         operations selected by the user in configurator properties.
 Events can be selected viz.,Compare Match, Compare Mismatch, Addition Overflow, Subtraction Underflow and compares with the reference data.
 Upon Success/Failure of operation, the result will be displayed on RTT viewer.LED will turn ON only if the selected event operation is success.﻿
-1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
-   a. e2studio: 0x20002044
+   a. e2studio: 0x20002458
    b.
 Keil:	0x20002004
    c.
 IAR: 0x2000205c